webtechalex/react-boilerplate-project/README.md

 A boilerplate project I use as a starting point for my React projects.
 Now using webpack 2!

-First, clone this repo, then:
+First, clone this repo, then in the local directory:

 ```npm install```